monarch-org/monarch/README.rst

     # copy the production db locally
     monarch copy_db production:development

-    # check the status of the pending migraitons
+    # check the status of the pending migrations
     monarch list_migrations development

     # try running the migrations